 Danish retirement pension

 There are various kinds of pensions in Denmark.
-This page provides information about retirement pension (state pension).
-You can read about the other types on the page about the pension system in Denmark.
+The state retirement pension is called “folkepension”.
+On this page you can read about the Danish state pension if you live, work or have worked in Denmark or another Nordic country.
+You can read about the other types of pension on the page about the Danish pension system.

 Do you have the right to a Danish retirement pension?